 Binalong Bay is one of the hidden gems in Tassie not to miss along the Great Eastern Drive in Tasmania!

 Hike the Mount William Summit for Stunning Views over the Bay of Fires

 Mount William National Park is in the far northeast corner of Tasmania at the northern end of the Bay of Fires.
-Mount William, for which the park is named, is an excellent view point for vistas over the Bay of Fires and on a clear day, all the way to the Furneaux Islands in Bass Strait.
+Mount William, for which the park is named, is an excellent viewpoint for vistas over the Bay of Fires and on a clear day, all the way to the Furneaux Islands in the Bass Strait.

 Don’t forget a Tasmania National Park Pass is required to visit all Tasmania National Parks!